apigee/trireme/README.md

 In the particular case of "Cipher," Node.js uses a particular algorithm for "createCipher" based on a password with no salt that follows no known standard, and without the use of salt it is not terribly secure.
-Should we even implement this in Noderunner, or strongly discourage its use?
+Should we even implement this in Trireme, or strongly discourage its use?
 (There is also a variant that can take a key generated by PBKDF2 which would be a lot more secure.)

 Finally, the "Context" feature of the Crypto module is not implemented.
-This module is really used inside Node.js to implement TLS, and Noderunner does TLS a different way, as explained above.
+This module is really used inside Node.js to implement TLS, and Trireme does TLS a different way, as explained above.

 ### Child Process

 Child processes are supported.
 Arbitary commands may be executed, just like in standard Node.js.

-When a Noderunner script uses "fork" to spawn a new instance of itself, the script runs as a separate thread inside the same JVM, rather than as a separate OS process as it works in regular Node.js.
+When a Trireme script uses "fork" to spawn a new instance of itself, the script runs as a separate thread inside the same JVM, rather than as a separate OS process as it works in regular Node.js.

 Some Node.js scripts rely on the ability to spawn a process called "./node" in order to fork itself.
-Noderunner looks for this and tries to use it to spawn a new thread but it does not work in all cases.
+Trireme looks for this and tries to use it to spawn a new thread but it does not work in all cases.
 It does seem to be mostly the Node.js test suite itself that does this.